justin-napolitano/Supreme-Court-Voting-Behavior/book/intro.md

 # Supreme Court Voting Behavior

-## Project Focus
-The focus of this project is to serve as a repository for theories of Judicial Voting Behavior.

 ## Background
-I began this project as an indepent research paper that I had written during my senior year of university studies under the tutelage of Dr. Lanier of the University of Central Florida.
+I started this project as an independent research effort during my senior year of university studies with guidance from Dr. Drew Lanier of the University of Central Florida.

-I later published it on github as a portfolio piece.

 ## Open Source Project
-I am now seeking to expand it with the aid of other researchers.
+The literature review needs to be greatly expanded and improved upon.

-If you would like to contribute please email Justin Napolitano at napolitano.just@gmail.com.
+If you would like to contribute please message me (Justin Napolitano) at contribute@court-behavior.io

 You may also clone this repository and work directly with the jupyter-books tools.
 I will post the links to the installation and configuration pages soon.

+## Disclosure
-I have studied the Attitudinal Models as proposed by a number of theorists [^see-the-attitudinal-model].
+I studied the Attitudinal Model as proposed by a number of theorists [^see-the-attitudinal-model].
 Therefore, my work is heavily biased.

-Contributions are greatly appreciated.

 ## Table of Contents